Which dishwasher brand to buy

 Verdict: dishwasher brands in-depth

 We've pulled together our reliability data, customer insight and their average performance in our independent dishwasher tests to give you an in-depth look at each brand.
-Read on for our verdict on whether it's a brand worth buying.

 - AEG dishwashers verdict